ZIMBABYE – The Trip

 In 1890, Rhodes became Prime Minister of the Cape Colony.
 He introduced various Acts of Parliament to push black people from their lands and make way for industrial development.
 Rhodes’s view was that black people needed to be driven off their land to “stimulate them to labour” and to change their habits.
 “It must be brought home to them”, Rhodes said, “that in future nine-tenths of them will have to spend their lives in manual labour, and the sooner that is brought home to them the better.”

 In 1892, Rhodes’s Franchise and Ballot Act raised the property requirements from a relatively low £25 to a significantly higher £75 which had a disproportionate effect on the previously growing number of enfranchised black people in the Cape under the Cape Qualified Franchise that had been in force since 1853.
 By limiting the amount of land which black Africans were legally allowed to hold in the Glen Grey Act of 1894, Rhodes further disenfranchised the black population.
 To quote Richard Dowden, most would now “find it almost impossible to get back on the list because of the legal limit on the amount of land they could hold”.
-In addition, Rhodes was an early architect of the Natives Land Act, 1913, which would limit the areas of the country where black Africans were allowed to settle to less than 10%.
+In addition, Rhodes was an early architect of the Natives Land Act, of 1913, which would limit the areas of the country where black Africans were allowed to settle to less than 10%.
 At the time, Rhodes would argue that “the native is to be treated as a child and denied the franchise.
 We must adopt a system of despotism, such as works in India, in our relations with the barbarism of South Africa.”

 Rhodes also introduced educational reform to the area.
 His policies were instrumental in the development of British imperial policies in South Africa, such as the Hut tax.

 Rhodes did not, however, have direct political power over the independent Boer Republic of the Transvaal.
-He often disagreed with the Transvaal government’s policies, which he considered unsupportive of mine-owners’ interests.
+He often disagreed with the Transvaal government’s policies, which he considered unsupportive of mine-owners interests.
 In 1895, believing he could use his influence to overthrow the Boer government, Rhodes supported the Jameson Raid, an unsuccessful attempt to create an uprising in the Transvaal.
 The raid was a catastrophic failure.
 It forced Cecil Rhodes to resign as Prime Minister of the Cape Colony, sent his oldest brother Col. Frank Rhodes to jail in Transvaal convicted of high treason and nearly sentenced to death, and contributed to the outbreak of the Second Boer War.

 The British Empire.
 Rhodes used his wealth and that of his business partner Alfred Beit and other investors to pursue his dream of creating a British Empire in new territories to the north by obtaining mineral concessions from the most powerful indigenous chiefs.
 Rhodes’ competitive advantage over other mineral prospecting companies was his combination of wealth and astute political instincts, also called the “imperial factor,” as he often collaborated with the British Government.
 He befriended its local representatives, the British Commissioners, and through them organized British protectorates over the mineral concession areas via separate but related treaties.
 In this way he obtained both legality and security for mining operations.
 He could then attract more investors.
 Imperial expansion and capital investment went hand in hand.

 The imperial factor was a double-edged sword: Rhodes did not want the bureaucrats of the Colonial Office in London to interfere in the Empire in Africa.
-He wanted British settlers and local politicians and governors to run it.
+He wanted British settlers local politicians and governors to run it.
 This put him on a collision course with many in Britain, as well as with British missionaries, who favoured what they saw as the more ethical direct rule from London.
 Rhodes prevailed because he would pay the cost of administering the territories to the north of South Africa against his future mining profits.
 The Colonial Office did not have enough funding for this.
 Rhodes promoted his business interests as in the strategic interest of Britain: preventing the Portuguese, the Germans or the Boers from moving into south-central Africa.
 Rhodes’s companies and agents cemented these advantages by obtaining many mining concessions, as exemplified by the Rudd and Lochner Concessions.

 Treaties, concessions and charters.
 Rhodes had already tried and failed to get a mining concession from Lobengula, King of the Ndebele of Matabeleland assuring him that no more than ten white men would mine in Matabeleland.
 This limitation was left out of the document, known as the Rudd Concession, which Lobengula signed.
 Furthermore, it stated that the mining companies could do anything necessary to their operations.
 When Lobengula discovered later the true effects of the concession, he tried to renounce it, but the British Government ignored him.